wax-office-of-inspector-general/waxguilds/reports/bp.adex/latest.md

 * New Pixel Journey Staking portal now available (https://stake.pixeljourney.xyz/), which offers a journey focused and enhanced UI/UX for staking to/managing our WaxDAO NFT Farms for the Pixel Journey.
 * Several new similar/small developments have further gotten started; Journey Quests (random daily quest riddles to incentivize/reward on-chain actions), PxMileStones (on-chain milestone tracking system to unite the Pixel Journey community - and more - through shared goals and progress), PixelDAO (as web platform, instead of running it through Discord bots), and JourneyMap (a linktree/sitemap type of landing page that will help with an overview, or ease of access, to our growing PxJourney ecosystems websites)
 * Additional ~80M $PXJ and ~60 WPIXAL has been allocated towards our DeFi for the coming ~180-360 days (incentivizing DeFi participation in particular for our PXJ and WPIXAL pools paired with WAX, LSWAX, LSW, WUF, TLM, and most other active ecosystem token economies)
+* Preparing Pixel Journey and WAX showcasing for the NFC Lisbon 2025 Conference happening June 4-6th.
+Designing merch, and promo content/contests

 **Metrics**